lll-jy/golang-usermanager/docs/Design.md

 ```
 CREATE TABLE users (
     username    VARCHAR(20) PRIMARY KEY,
-    password    VARCHAR(20) NOT NULL,
+    password    VARCHAR(100) NOT NULL,
     photo       VARCHAR(50),
     nickanme    VARCHAR(30) COLLATE Latin1_General_100_CI_AI_SC_UTF8
 );
 ```

 ### Username
 The username is the primary key that uniquely identifies each user.
-The username should be a 4-20 character string containing numbers, letters, and hyphens ("-") only, and duplicate username is not allowed.
+The username should be a 4-20 character string containing numbers, letters, hyphens ("-"), and underscores ("_") only, and the first character must be a letter.
+Duplicate username is not allowed.

 ### Password
 The password should not be null, and the password that user provides should be a 4-20 character string.
 The original password is hashed before it is saved to the database.